o3jvind/CanvasButton/README.md

 # cCanvasButton

 cCanvasButton is a custom control for XOJO and as the name implies a button based on a Canvas Control.
-The button can function as a "Push Button", "Toggle Button" and "Sticky Button" and has six different modes - namely:
+The button can function as a "Push Button", "Toggle Button" or "Sticky Button" and it has six different modes - namely:

 Normal
 Hover